titos999/TV-Shows-Application/README.md

 # TV-Shows-Application
-A Simple Android application following the MVVM Architecture.
+A Simple Android MVVM application.

 The application was coded along using this playlist https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK and some additional functionality has been added.